pre-142-training/r4ds-courses/tabular-data.md

 }
 </style>

-Introduction to the course
+Introduction
 ========================================================
 type: section

 Goals of this course
 ========================================================
-By the end of the course you should be able to...
+By the end of these slides you should be able to...

-- write neat R scripts and markdown reports in R studio
+- write simple R scripts
 - find, read, and understand package and function documentation
 - read and write tabular data into R from CSV files
 - manipulate and subset tabular data
-- visualize tabular data using line and scatter plots

 ![](images/data-science.png)

-Resources for this course
+Resources for this tutorial
 ========================================================

 ## Tidyverse

-- The tidyverse collection of R packages is used in this course, and in PHW142, to provide lots of additional functionality that's not present in the basic R programming language.
+- The tidyverse collection of R packages is used in this tutorial, and in PHW142, to provide lots of additional functionality that's not present in the basic R programming language.

 ![](images/tidyverse.png)

-Resources for this course
+Resources for this tutorial
 ========================================================

 ![](https://r4ds.had.co.nz/cover.png)